mviktorov/sonar-coffeelint-plugin/README.md

 * plugin can be found under *sonar-coffeelint-plugin/target*
 * http://coffeelint.org must be installed
 * install plugin in sonarqube
+* The plugin detects .coffee files in the source folder

 ### Modules ###
 * sonar-coffeelint2java: Converts .coffee rule files (from http://coffeelint.org) into sonarqube checks